stackblitz/docs/docs/codeflow/codeflow-faq.md

 Yes.
 Private repositories are available for free during beta through 2022.
 Starting Q1 '23 private repositories will require a subscription.
 Contact us if you’re interested in learning more about pricing.

+### Can I run any Git repository?

+We only support GitHub due to our OAuth token integrations.
+The git CLI does have the ability to fetch/push to GitLab, Bitbucket and others with access tokens.
+SSH is not supprted.
+Pr.new with git servers hosted outside of GitHub.com is not supported.

 ### Which files can be opened in Web Publisher?

 Any file type can be opened in Web Publisher.